-Student Loan Payments to Resume in 2022
+Resumption of Federal Student Loan Payments Pushed Now to September 2022

 Help Is Available

 To prevent sticker shock when borrowers receive their first federal student loan bill, it’s important to find out how much is owed, the interest rate, terms, and monthly payment.
 This information will help borrowers factor resumed payments into their monthly budget.
 If it’s unaffordable, debt holders have to reduce their expenses or seek help.
-If the full amount due isn’t paid on time—even once—the loan will be considered delinquent and late fees may be charged.
+If the full amount due isn’t paid on time — even once — the loan will be considered delinquent and late fees may be charged.
 If you can’t make your payments, contact your loan servicer immediately for help.

 With federal loans, you can change your repayment plan at any time.
 If you are interested in switching the plan you are enrolled in, the Federal Student Aid website offers a repayment calculator that could help give you an idea of what your monthly payments may be like under each of the different payment plans.